v-rajagt/IntuneDocs/intune/protect/windows-update-for-business-configure.md

 - **Windows 10 update ring**: This policy is a collection of settings that configures when Windows 10 updates get installed.

-- **Feature update deployments (public preview)**: This policy brings devices to the Windows version you specify and freezes the feature set on those devices until you choose to update them to a later Windows version.
+- **Windows 10 feature updates (public preview)**: This policy brings devices to the Windows version you specify and freezes the feature set on those devices until you choose to update them to a later Windows version.
 While the feature version remains static, devices can continue to install quality and security updates that are available for their feature version.

-You assign policies for update rings and feature update deployments to groups of devices.
+You assign policies for Windows 10 update rings and Windows 10 feature updates to groups of devices.
 You can use both policy types in the same Intune environment to manage software updates for your Windows 10 devices and to create an update strategy that mirrors your business needs.

 For more information, see [Manage updates using Windows Update for Business](https://technet.microsoft.com/itpro/windows/manage/waas-manage-updates-wufb).